takoikatakotako/en.swiswiswift.com/content/post/2017-05-22/index.md

 +++
-title = "Androidアプリのアクションバーの影を消す"
-url = "2017-05-22"
-date = "2017-05-22"
+title = "Shadowing the action bar in Android apps" url = "2017-05-22" date = "2017-05-22"
-description = "Androidアプリのアクションバーの影を消す"
-tags = [
+description = "Shadowing the action bar in Android apps" tags = [
     "Android",
 ]